 1. There are over 250,000 merchants who choose Magento for their business.

 How many websites use Magento?
 Magento has a client base of more than 250,000 businesses, according to official information.
-However, that’s a fraction if we have to compare the number with that of WooCommerce, which is currently being used by more than 3 million e-commerce platforms.
+However, that’s a fraction if we have to compare the number with that of WooCommerce, which is currently being used by nearly 4 million e-commerce platforms.
 Meanwhile, there are 820,000 sellers on Shopify, the latest Shopify statistics show.

-According to various blogging stats, around 54% of the websites on the Internet use a CMS.
-Among these sites, Magneto is chosen by 1.9%.
-That’s slightly higher than Shopify’s which has a 2.4% share of the market.
+According to various blogging stats, around 57% of the websites on the Internet use a CMS.
+Among these sites, Magneto has a market share of 1.4%.
+That’s 1% lower than Shopify’s which has a 2.4% share of the market.

 4. Magento currently ranks 2nd in the list of the most popular e-commerce software.